Alejandbel/pixelplex_nodejs_course/README.md

     ```TypeScript
     code: 404
     {
-      message: "Can't find user with this email";
+      message: "User with this email does not exists";
     }
     ```
   If password not match email: